 If everything else on your plant looks healthy i.e no yellowing leaves, browning edges, signs of pests etc, this is perfectly normal.

-A muted red coloring signals that this leaf is simply older and more mature.
+A muted red coloring can signal that this leaf is simply older and more mature.
 Newer leaves are the ones that produce that striking, glowy red hue.
 As they age, they mute.

 Problem #5 – The variegation is disappearing and its leggy